input-output-hk/marlowe/docs/tutorial-v1.3/meadow-overview.md

 Additionally, Meadow allows the user to edit and evaluate embedded Marlowe contracts into “pure” Marlowe using an embedded editor, which is presented as an overlay to the main view of Marlowe.

-In using Meadow you are able to scroll (as indicated by the scrollbars that appear) and to cut, paste and scale using the keyboard shortcuts of your OS and browser: e.g. on Mac OS using  &#8984;-C,  &#8984;-V,  &#8984;-+ etc.
+In using Meadow, you are able to scroll (as indicated by the scrollbars that appear) and to cut, paste and scale using the keyboard shortcuts of your OS and browser: e.g. on Mac OS using  &#8984;-C,  &#8984;-V,  &#8984;-+ etc.

 ![Embedded editor](./pix/screenshot2.png)